openwrt/asu/INSTALL.md

 ## Prerequites

 - Debian/Ubuntu
+    - Tested on Ubuntu 18.04
-    - anything Unixlike should work but commands may differ
+    - anything Unixoid should work but commands may differ
 - Python3 + venv Module
 - PostgreSQL
 - GnuPG